abhinav-0401/Muse/README.md

 | 🔄     | **Database switch:** Migrating MongoDB → PostgreSQL                  |

 > **Version v0.1** is considered a *beta* release.
 Expect breaking changes until v1.0.

+- The Frontend is hosted on [azure webapps](https://muse-frontend.azurewebsites.net/).
+- The Backeend is hosted on [render](https://muse-0f55.onrender.com/).

 ---